mariasaragih/secure-mail-server-docs/docs/haraka.md

 Each plugin in the configuration serves a specific role in the mail proxy architecture:

 #### xclient
-The [XCLIENT plugin](https://haraka.github.io/plugins/xclient) is crucial for preserving the original sender information.
+The [XCLIENT plugin](https://haraka.github.io/plugins/xclient) is essential for preserving the original sender information.
 When an email arrives at the proxy server, this plugin ensures that the original sender's IP address and details are forwarded to the backend mail server (Mailcow).
 Without this plugin, all emails would appear to originate from the proxy server's IP address, causing problems with spam filtering and authentication.

 #### queue/smtp_forward
 The [SMTP Forward plugin](https://haraka.github.io/plugins/queue/smtp_forward) handles the actual forwarding of emails to the backend mail server.
 It doesn't store messages locally but immediately forwards them to the specified destination (Mailcow).
 The queue prefix indicates that it operates at the queuing phase of mail processing.